Fithos/tgp/README.md

 `./post-processing/aggregation.py path/to/tasks.csv`

+After running the tool, a new csv file named *aggregated-tasks* containing the aggregated tasks will be created.

 The directory *post-processing/tests-aggregation/* contains several tests for the aggregation tool: documentation on them can be found at *post-processing/tests-aggregation/documentation.txt*.
-For example, by running the test *post-processing/tests-aggregation/test_valid_chain.csv*, the output should be the following:
+As an example, running the tool with test *test_valid_chain.csv* as following:

+`./post-processing/aggregation.py post-processing/tests-aggregation/test_valid_chain.csv`

+yields the following result:

 ```
 ID,Class,Outer Task ID,Execution N.,Creation thread ID,Creation thread class,Creation thread name,Execution thread ID,Execution thread class,Execution thread name,Executor ID,Executor class,Entry execution time,Exit execution time,Granularity,Is Thread,Is Runnable,Is Callable,Is ForkJoinTask,Is run() executed,Is call() executed,Is exec() executed